AI security for systems with real authority

 Less fog.
 More structure.

-Turn vague risk pressure into a clear map of controls, gaps, owners, evidence, and next steps.
+Turn vague AI risk pressure into a concrete map of data access, tool access, approvals, owners, evidence, and next steps.

 Bounded AI workflows

-Design agentic systems with explicit trust boundaries, review gates, audit trails, and rollback paths.
+Design AI-assisted workflows with explicit permission boundaries, review gates, audit trails, and rollback paths.

 Compliance as infrastructure